-Government payable represents an amount due to the DOE for borrower interest earned on federal student loans which is more than the floating rates as derived from the DOE's Special Allowance Payments ("SAP") formula, as established under The Higher Education Act of 1965 (the "Act").
+Government payable represents an amount due to the DOE for borrower interest earned on federal student loans which is more than the floating rates as derived from the DOE's SAP formula, established under the Act.

 The SAP formulas are based on type of loan and disbursement date, as well as (for Stafford loans only), repayment status.
-The rates derived from the DOE's SAP formula, which pertain to the Company's federal loans, are based on 1-month London Interbank Offered Rate ("LIBOR") or 91-day Treasury Notes (see Note 9).
+The rates derived from the DOE's SAP formula, which pertain to the Company's federal loans, are based on 1-month London Interbank Offered Rate ("LIBOR") or 91-day Treasury Notes.